Bridging Theory, Research, & Real-World Policy

 I teach public policy and qualitative methods courses to graduate students, advanced undergraduates, and career professionals.
 My teaching style emphasizes critical thinking in a collaborative learning environment.
 Conversations with curious minds can inspire and enlighten, and we the most important policy issues of the day.
 People often ask, how do I navigate political controversies and partisan divides?
 By grounding discussions in theory, my approach encourages diverse audiences to develop alternative perspectives.
 This habit evolves naturally from course lessons and examples, and hopefully sticks with people long after the course ends.

-Strategic Policy Analysis, Research, and Communications (SPARC)
+Strategic Policy Analysis, Research, & Communications (SPARC)

 Public Policy Processes